drcika/apc-extension/README.md

   "markdown.preview.fontFamily": "Roboto Mono",
 ```

-Replace the Default Font Family for `extension-editor`
+Change the default font family for `extension-editor`
-> **Install the desired font on your computer.
-Restart required.**
+> **Install the font you want on your computer, then restart vscode.**

 ```jsonc
   "apc.font.family": "Roboto Mono",
   "apc.monospace.font.family": "Roboto Mono",
 ```

-Replace the Default Font Family for Each Part individually
+Change the default font family for each part separately

 ```jsonc
   "apc.parts.font.family": {